 - 1 cup ground roasted and salted pistachios about 4 ounces, *see note below

 - 1/2 cup roasted and salted pistachios about 2 ounces, coarsely chopped

 - 1 Tbsp roasted salted pistachios, chopped (for garnish)

 Preheat oven to 350F/175C.
 Butter a 9inch cake pan and line the bottom with parchment paper.

 Add eggs to a large bowl and whisk until well combined.
 Add olive oil and sour cream/yogurt and whisk again.
 If the edges look slightly curdled, that’s ok.
-Just keep mixing and it will disappear into a smooth batter.
-Add sugar, flour, baking powder, salt, and mix again.
+Just keep whisking and it will disappear into a smooth batter.
+Add sugar, flour, baking powder, salt, and whisk until just combined.